Compare ETS

 Primary: Allowances are currently only distributed by free allocation.
 The Interim Regulations state the intention to introduce auctioning, though without a specific timeline.

 Secondary: China Emission Allowances (CEA) can be traded on a dedicated trading platform managed by the Shanghai Environment and Energy Exchange.
-CEAs for the 2019 to 2020 period, CEAs for 2021, and CEAs for 2022 are categorized as three different products on the exchange, and have similar prices.
+CEAs for the 2019 to 2020 period, CEAs for 2021, CEAs for 2022, and CEAs for 2023 are categorized as four different products on the exchange, and have similar prices.

 Due to financial market regulations, other products (i.e., derivatives) are currently not allowed.